Coastal Infrastructure Accounting

 3.1.3 Reclaimed Land

-The SEEA Central Framework recognizes that land area may increase "owing to reclamation of land through the construction of dykes and other barriers."[27]
+Land reclamation creates new terrestrial area through the deposition of fill material and conversion of seabed or intertidal zones to dry land.
+The SEEA Central Framework recognizes that land area may increase "owing to reclamation of land through the construction of dykes and other barriers."[25]
 Reclaimed land represents a produced asset distinct from the underlying natural seabed.

-Accounting treatment should record:
+Accounting treatment records:

 3.2 Asset Valuation